 Food waste and loss are affecting our environment.
 Preventing food waste and not producing food we don’t eat are crucial steps to reducing greenhouse gas emissions in the food and beverage industry.

 Technology such as automation, AI and machine learning can improve production efficiency and output.
 This allows you to better track ingredients across production lines so you can accurately predict when you need to reorder stock which, in turn, improves cost efficiency.

 Automation can help food businesses improve their supply and demand management.
 An end-to-end-solution can provide accurate data on the amount of stock needed based on real-time demand to cut down on food waste.

-Automation can also help food businesses maintain inventory levels and reduce their chain carbon footprint by minimizing travel throughout the supply cycle.
+Automation can also help food businesses maintain inventory levels and reduce their chain carbon footprint by minimising travel throughout the supply cycle.

-Rapid A/B testing to optimize marketing and sales
+Rapid A/B testing to optimise marketing and sales

 - Assess sales change effects of different innovations or product features